HappyLabz/happylabz.github.io/TEST/ShortWallaceDoodle014_TEST_Long_Bias.md

 </details>

-### Test Six
+### Test Eight
-* Sell when the price hits the middle line of the 20p bollinger
+* Sell when the price hits the lower line of the 20p 1std bollinger
 * Stoploss is -2 points
 * Results:
 ```